-- Meet university admission requirements - Students dismissed from other professional programs will not be accepted - Science courses over five years old will not be accepted for waiver. - Overall admission and progression GPA ≥ 2.75 - Minimum Grade of "C+" for all nursing prerequisites (science & math) (A science course may be repeated once) - Meet requirements for the Nursing Major: - Must earn a grade of "C+" or above in all nursing major courses (NU) in order to progress. - Refer to the probation and dismissal section for more information. - Satisfactory performance in all components of the course, ie., theory, lab and clinical is necessary to pass. - Complete all nursing courses at Caldwell University.
+- Meet university admission requirements - Students dismissed from other professional programs will not be accepted - Science courses over five years old will not be accepted for waiver. - Overall admission and progression GPA ≥ 2.75 - Minimum Grade of "C+" for all nursing prerequisites (science & math) Failure of more than one prerequisite science, math or social science will result in dismissal from nursing. - Meet requirements for the Nursing Major: - Must earn a grade of "C+" or above in all nursing major courses (NU) in order to progress. - Refer to the probation and dismissal section for more information. - Satisfactory performance in all components of the course, ie., theory, lab and clinical is necessary to pass. - Complete all nursing courses at Caldwell University.